internetarchive/dweb-archivecontroller/API.md

 The ArchiveMember has three subclasses, representing the places lists of items are found.
 * ArchivMemberFav - in someone's personal favorites
-* ArchiveMemberRelated - in a response to the Related Items API call
 * ArchiveMemberSearch - in response to an AdvancedSearch query, this is the only one with sufficient info to render a Tile.

 ## ArchiveFile